 https in your image URLs, then your images are already on HTTP/2.
 If you want to check for yourself, there is a good Chrome plugin you can use to inspect your images.

 Hopefully this non-technical look at HTTP/2 has given you a better understanding of how it can help your website performance.
 For more information, here is a helpful FAQ section on Github, a great web designer’s guide at Smashing Magazine, and an in-depth article from web performance expert Ilya Grigorik.

 Want to continue the conversation?
-I’m on the imgix community slack and am more than happy to chat more about HTTP/2 or whatever image problems/successes/wishes you have.
+I’m more than happy to chat more about HTTP/2 or whatever image problems/successes/wishes you have, so feel free to email me.
 If you’re not an imgix customer and you want to be serving HTTP/2 images right now, signing up is extremely easy.